FTSE Russell Tone of Voice — British & Index

 What is FTSE Russell's brand message?

-FTSE Russell's core message is about Indexes that move markets.
-Their concept "Global indexes" drives their mission: Create indexes that reflect the market.
+FTSE Russell's core message: Indexes that move markets Their mission: Create indexes that reflect the market

 What makes FTSE Russell's brand voice unique?

 FTSE Russell stands out through their british, index, global communication style.
-Their central brand tension — "US vs. Global" — shapes every message they craft in the Finance sector.
+Their central brand tension, "US vs. Global", shapes how they communicate across the Finance sector.

 What language style does FTSE Russell use?